Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 Rental property investing is not passive income.
 It requires time and work.

-The investor or owner has to take on the role of the landlord and all the job responsibilities associated with it.
+The investor or owner must assume the role of landlord and all the job responsibilities associated with it.

 General responsibilities of owning a rental property include: